Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Proposed Method

-In Sections~\ref{subsec:i1} and~\ref{subsec:i2}, we measure the knowledge in each attention head and neuron, and then find sets $\mathbb{P}_{head}$ and $\mathbb{P}_{neuron}$ of attention heads and neurons to be pruned to minimize the loss of knowledge, respectively.
-However, if we prune all the attention heads and neurons in sets $\mathbb{P}_{head}$ and $\mathbb{P}_{neuron}$ at once, we face severe accuracy degradation due to the distorted outputs of each sub-layer; the distorted outputs in the lower layers significantly change the importance scores of attention heads and neurons in the above layers, and the accuracy of our mask search process is severely degraded.
-To avoid the accuracy degradation, we propose a sub-layerwise iterative pruning followed by a knowledge reconstruction process that minimizes the gap between each sub-layer's outputs of the PLM $\mathcal{T}$ and the compressed model $\mathcal{S}$.
-For $l$th sub-layer, the problem of reconstructing knowledge is the same as the problem of minimizing the loss $K_{rep,l} (\mX_{\mathcal{T},l}, \mX_{\mathcal{S},l}; \vm_l)$ of representational knowledge of the $l$th sub-layer in Equation~\eqref{eq:kr}.
-Equation~\eqref{eq:tuning_mha} is the reformulated problem of Equation~\eqref{eq:kr} for MHA sub-layers where $\zeta_{l,i}^*$ represents the found mask of the $i$th attention head in the $l$th sub-layer in Algorithm~\ref{alg:kpms}, i.e. the value of mask $\zeta_{l,i}^*$ is 0 if the index $(lH+i)$ of its corresponding attention head is in $\mathbb{P}_{head}$ or 1 otherwise.
+We propose Knowledge-preserving weight-tuning (KPWT), an efficient weight-tuning process that reconstructs the distorted knowledge of the PLM after pruning.
+In every sublayer-wise iteration of \method, we prune only masked units in the target sublayer to formulate the problem of knowledge reconstruction as a problem which requires an extremely short time to solve.
+When the $l$th sublayer is our target, we prune masked units in the $l$th sublayer if they are included in $\mathbb{P}_{head}$ or $\mathbb{P}_{neuron}$ of KPMS.
+Then, we formulate the knowledge reconstructing problem as the problem of minimizing the loss $K_{rep,l} (\mX_{\mathcal{T},l}, \mX_{\mathcal{S},l}; \vm_l)$ of representational knowledge of the $l$th sublayer in Equation~(\ref{eq:kr}).
+Equation~(\ref{eq:tuning_mha}) is the reformulated problem of Equation~(\ref{eq:kr}) for MHA sublayers where $\zeta_{l,i}^*$ represents the found mask of the $i$th attention head in the $l$th sublayer in Algorithm~\ref{alg:kpms}, i.e. the value of mask $\zeta_{l,i}^*$ is 0 if the index $(lH+i)$ of its corresponding attention head is in $\mathbb{P}_{head}$ or 1 otherwise.
 We modify the problem as the linear least square problem over the set of output projections $\{\mW_{l,i}^{out} \}_{i=1}^{H}$ to exploit the efficiency of the linear solver.
-We collect the sub-layer outputs $\left( \mX_{\mathcal{T},l} + \M_{\mathcal{T},l}(\mX_{\mathcal{T},l},\mathbbm{1}) \right)$ of the pre-trained models at the first iteration of \method and reuse them for every iteration.
-We collect the set $\{f_{l,i}(\mX_{\mathcal{S},l}) \}_{i=1}^{H}$ of features when we measure the knowledge in KPMS (line 1 in Algorithm~\ref{alg:kpms}).
-The problem for FFN sub-layers is in Equation~\eqref{eq:tuning_ffn} where $\xi_{l,i}^*$ represents the found mask of the $i$th neuron of the $l$th sub-layer.
-We derive Equation~\eqref{eq:tuning_ffn} using the same logic as Equation~\eqref{eq:tuning_mha}.
-Subscripts of $l$s represent symbols related to the $l$th sub-layer.
+We collect the sublayer outputs $\left( \mX_{\mathcal{T},l} + \M_{\mathcal{T},l}(\mX_{\mathcal{T},l},\mathbbm{1}) \right)$ of the pretrained model, which does not change during a pruning process, at the first iteration of \method and reuse them for every iteration.
+We collect the set $\{f_{l,i}(\mX_{\mathcal{S},l}) \}_{i=1}^{H}$ of features when we measure the knowledge in KPMS (line 1 in Algorithm~\ref{alg:kpms}) Analogously, we formulate the problem for FFN sublayers as in Equation~(\ref{eq:tuning_ffn}) where $\xi_{l,i}^*$ represents the found mask of the $i$th neuron of the $l$th sublayer.
+The subscript $l$ in a symbol represents that the symbol is related to the $l$th sublayer.
+We tune weights ($\mW_{l,i}^{out}$ or $\vv_{l,i}^{out}$) to achieve high accuracy even at high compression rates.
+We use a linear solver\footnote{torch.linalg.lstsq} in PyTorch~\citep{pytorch} to solve Equations~(\ref{eq:tuning_mha}) and ~(\ref{eq:tuning_ffn}).
+Note that the time for solving the problems in Equations~(\ref{eq:tuning_mha}) and ~(\ref{eq:tuning_ffn}) is shorter than a second in a typical desktop computer, which is several magnitudes smaller than those of conventional retraining processes in existing works~\citep{cofi,dynabert,bmp,ebert}, and does not require any hyperparameter tuning.
+After pruning and knowledge reconstruction, we decrease our FLOPs constraint by the FLOPs of the remaining attention heads or neurons in the $l$th sublayer.
+Then, we move on to the $(l+1)$th sublayer with the adjusted FLOPs constraint.
+This enables \method to satisfy the FLOPs constraint through a single run without any interventions from users.